Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Polyhedra.rst

 * m_obb_edges: List of ``OBB`` for each edge
 * m_obb_faces: List of ``OBB`` for each face

+It's important to note that the maximum number of vertices per particle shape is set to 8 by default.
+This is because the vertex positions for each particle are stored in an exaDEM “Array Of Vec3d” field, which is why the size is set at compile time.
+To change this value to, you can specify this number by adding at compile time: ``-DEXADEM_MAX_VERTICES=N``.

 .. note::
 	OBB (Oriented Bounded Boxes) are enlarged of the Minskowki radius.

 .. note::
 	By default, every shapes are stored in a list of shapes, and the maximum cut-off radius are deduced from these shapes.
 Note that a cut-off radius that is too large can drastically reduce simulation performance.
 That's why, do not put big shapes using the classical way (i.e. ``read_shape_file``), big shapes should be defined as ``drivers``.

 Shape example (octahedron, 6 vertices, 12 edges and 8 faces):